Glossary

 Calorie Deficit

-A Calorie Deficit occurs when intake is lower than daily expenditure, producing weight loss over time.
+A calorie deficit occurs when intake is lower than daily expenditure, which creates weight loss over time

 Adaptive Calorie Goals